mariephlpp/News-classification/README.md

 * What is a LSTM?

-An LSTM model is a particular advanced form of RNN, that is previously described.
-The main difference between the the LSTM and the other RNN is that the hidden layer of LSTM is a gated unit or gated cell, i.e. four layers that interact with one to another to produce the output.LSTM has three logistic sigmoid gates and one tanh layer.
+An LSTM model is a particular advanced form of RNN, that has been previously described.
+The main difference between the LSTM and the other RNN is that the hidden layer of LSTM is a gated unit or gated cell, i.e. four layers that interact with one to another to produce the output.
+LSTM has three logistic sigmoid gates and one tanh layer.
 The output is either 0 or 1.
 Those gates allows to control the memorizing process.

 * How does it work?